 Think about it.
-In just a few seconds of natural human speech, you are listening to a voice influenced by the lifelong journeys and travels of that person’s life.
-Isn’t that incredible?
+In just a few seconds of natural human speech, you listen to a voice influenced by the lifelong journeys and travels of that person’s life.
+Isn't that incredible?

 So, using the banal tones of a machine-generated voice is a sure-fire way to foster disengagement from your audience in the same way that audiences can subconsciously switch off to background noise (such as the radio).

-AI voices do not carry the influence of distinct regional accents, nor are they able to carry the weight of real-world experiences that bridge the emotions of the narrator with the audience.
+AI voices do not carry the influence of distinct regional accents, nor can they carry the weight of real-world experiences that bridge the narrator's emotions with the audience.

 But AI voices are a positive thing – yes, really!

-What many professional voice actors we speak to do not realise is that AI voices are, in fact, generating an insatiable appetite for real, human voices that address both global and regional audiences.
+What many expert voice actors we speak to do not realise is that AI voices are, in fact, generating an insatiable appetite for real, human voices that address both global and regional audiences.

-The need for businesses of all types to wield language, experience, and accents to connect to their consumers, customers, and viewers continues to increase exponentially alongside the global adoption of mobile technology and video sharing platforms.
+The need for businesses of all types to wield language, experience, and accents to connect to their consumers, customers, and viewers increases exponentially alongside the global adoption of mobile technology and video sharing platforms.